Symmetries of vacuum spacetimes with a compact Cauchy horizon of constant non-zero surface gravity: Introduction

 The main difficulty in dropping the assumption that the compact Cauchy horizon is ruled by closed generators or generators densely filling a $2$-torus is that each of the previously applied arguments rest on the use of Gaussian null coordinate systems.
 These coordinates are supposed to be defined in a neighbourhood of the Cauchy horizon (or---as they are applied in \cite{FRW1998,Racz2000}---in a neighbourhood of the universal cover of a subset of the Cauchy horizon).
 These Gaussian null coordinates have to be well-defined along the null generators, which cannot be guaranteed when some of the generators are non-closed.
 In order to avoid these difficulties we base our argument on a coordinate free framework introduced in \cite{Petersen2018}.

 Our proofs---besides relying heavily on the new result on wave equations with initial data on compact Cauchy horizons in \cite{Petersen2018}---are based on the following two fundamental new observations.
-First, a pair of coupled wave equations are derived for an arbitrary vector field and for the Lie derivative of the metric with respect to that vector field such that the equations refer merely to Lie derivatives of the metric and the Ricci tensor.
-(A detailed derivation of these relations is provided in a separated appendix, see, in particular, Lemma~\ref{base}.)
-These simple equations turn out to be the main ingredients in our proof and may replace the coordinate expressions for the Ricci curvature in \cite[Section~II.C]{MoncriefIsenberg1983}.
-Second, in verifying that the Killing equation can be solved up to any order at the Cauchy horizon---using the aforementioned wave equations---a first order linear and homogeneous ODE along the generators is derived for the norm of some specific components of the transverse (to the Cauchy horizon) derivatives of the Killing equation.
+First, a pair of coupled wave equations is used, relating a vector field to the Lie derivatives of the metric and the Ricci tensor with respect to that vector field.
+(A detailed derivation of these relations is given in a separate appendix, see in particular Lemma A.1).
+These simple equations allow to avoid the use of coordinate expressions for the Ricci curvature and its Lie derivatives, as used in \cite[Section~II.C]{MoncriefIsenberg1983}, and thus prove to be the main ingredient of our proof.
+Second, in verifying that the Killing equation can be solved up to any order at the Cauchy horizon---using the aforementioned coupled wave equations---a first order linear and homogeneous ODE along the generators is derived for the norm of some specific components of the transverse (to the Cauchy horizon) derivatives of the Killing equation.
 An important step in the proof is to use this ODE to show that the norm and, in turn, the pertinent components vanish.
 The key point here---that allows to apply our argument to an arbitrary generator of the compact Cauchy horizon---is that a \emph{global} maximum principle can be applied to this ODE.
 In the case when the generators are closed, Moncrief and Isenberg used a corresponding maximum principle along each generator \cite{MoncriefIsenberg1983}.
-While the maximum principle does not apply to functions along non-closed generators it applies to functions defined globally on the compact Cauchy horizon (see Lemma \ref{le: max_principle}).
+While the maximum principle does not apply to functions along non-closed generators, it applies to functions defined globally on the compact Cauchy horizon (see Lemma \ref{le: max_principle}).

 Our results apply to smooth spacetimes $(M,g)$, i.e.\ connected time-oriented Lorentzian manifolds, of dimension $n+1 \geq 2$.
 The signature of the Lorentzian metric $g$ is fixed to be $(-, +, \dots, +)$.
 Consider now a closed acausal topological hypersurface $\S$ in $M$ (we do not require $\S$ to be compact), its Cauchy development $D(\S)$ is a globally hyperbolic submanifold in $(M, g)$.
 The boundary $\d D(\S)$ of $D(\S)$ is given by the disjoint union